redox-os/website/content/faq.en.md

 A mature microkernel changes very little (except for bug fixes), so you won't need to restart your system very often to update it.

-Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime for server administrators.
+Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime of servers a lot.

 - **Easy to develop and debug**

-Most of the system components run in userspace, simplifying testing/debugging.
+Most of the system components run in userspace, simplifying the testing and debugging.

+You can read more about the above benefits on [this](https://doc.redox-os.org/book/ch04-01-microkernels.html) page.

 ### Rust benefits

 - **Less likely to have bugs**

-The restrictive syntax and compiler suggestions reduce the probability of bugs a lot.
+The restrictive syntax and compiler requirements to build the code reduce the probability of bugs a lot.

 - **Less vulnerable to data corruption**